-In 2018-2019, the DMO successfully delivered the gilt sales programme, as needed to meet the government's net financing requirement for the financial year.
-The DMO's gilt sales target started the year at £102.9 billion, as announced in the Spring Budget on 12 March 2018.
-This was increased slightly to £106.0 billion, following the outturn for Central Government's Net Cash Requirement (ex NRAM, B&B and NR)1 for 2017-2018 on 24 April 2018.
+In 2019-2020, the DMO successfully delivered the gilt sales programme, as needed to meet the government's net financing requirement for the financial year.
+The DMO's planned gilt sales started the year at £114.2 billion, as announced in the Spring Budget on 11 March 2019.
+This amount was increased slightly to £117.8 billion, following the outturn for Central Government's Net Cash Requirement (ex NRAM, B&B and NR)1 for 2018-2019 on 24 April 2019.
+It was further increased to £122.8 billion at a remit adjustment on 12 November 2019 and then to £136.8 billion at a remit adjustment on 7 January 2020.

-Net sales of Treasury bills were initially planned to make a zero contribution to debt financing in 2018-2019.
-This planning assumption was changed at the Autumn Budget 2018 on 29 October 2018 when net sales of Treasury bills for debt management purposes were reduced by $\mathfrak{L}4.0$ billion, i.e. to a planned negative net contribution to financing of $\mathfrak{L}4.0$ billion.
+Net sales of Treasury bills were initially planned to make a £4.0 billion contribution to debt financing in 2019-2020.
+This planning assumption was changed at the remit adjustment on 7 January 2020 when net sales of Treasury bills for debt management purposes were increased by £2.0 billion to a planned net contribution to financing of £6.0 billion.